Should Brand Colors be used in 2025?

 Is it reliable and secure?

 Absolutely.
 At Easy Web, reliability and security are non-negotiable for our tools.
-Brand Colors fully meets this requirement.
-The tool is built on a robust architecture, ensuring constant availability and a low probability of bugs.
+Brand Colors is fully in line with this requirement.
+The tool is built on a robust architecture, guaranteeing constant availability and a low probability of bugs.

-When it comes to security, your data—your valuable pallets and information—is handled with the utmost care.
+Where security is concerned, your data - your precious pallets and information - are treated with the utmost care.
 The tool uses standard encryption for transfers (SSL/TLS protocols) and relies on secure servers for storage.
 Regular updates reinforce this protection.
-It's a solution you can count on.
+It's a solution you can rely on.

 Is it compatible with my other tools?

-Wondering if Brand Colors integrates directly with your software suite?
+Wondering if Brand Colors integrates directly into your software suite?
 Let's be clear: it's not a plugin in the strict sense of the word.
-Its strength lies in its ability to give you instant access to the color codes (HEX, RGB, CMYK) of the brands you're studying.
-Simply copy these values and paste them into your favorite tools, whether it's Figma, Sketch, Adobe XD, or your development environment.
-It's a quick and efficient source of truth, designed to simplify your workflow without adding software complexity.
+Rather, its strength lies in its ability to offer you instant access to the color codes (HEX, RGB, CMYK) of the brands you're studying.
+Simply copy these values and paste them into your preferred tools, whether Figma, Sketch, Adobe XD or your development environment.
+It's a fast, efficient source of truth, designed to simplify your workflow without adding software complexity.

 Is there responsive customer support?

-Regarding the responsiveness of Brand Colors support, I can confirm that they are effective.
-Our teams have often received feedback within 24 hours, and for critical issues, it's sometimes even faster.
-Communication is mainly via email.
-The important thing for a tool that we use on a daily basis is the reliability of support when we need it.
-And in that regard, they deliver.
+On the responsiveness of Brand Colors support, I can confirm that they are efficient.
+Our teams have often had feedback within 24 hours, and for critical problems, it's sometimes even faster.
+Communication is mainly by email.
+What's important, for a tool that you use every day, is the reliability of the help when you need it.
+And they deliver.

 What do other users think?

-Frankly, the feedback I receive from the design community, which I share, is very positive.
-Professionals unanimously praise the effectiveness of Brand Colors.
-It saves a huge amount of time when it comes to quickly finding official brand color palettes.
-Its reliability and ease of use are often cited as major advantages.
-Some people sometimes mention a desire for more advanced integration with their usual creative tools, but when it comes to the speed and accuracy of information, it's a real Swiss Army knife that everyone agrees on.
-A must-have for monitoring and daily production.
+Frankly, the feedback I receive from the design community, and which I share, is very positive.
+The pros unanimously praise the efficiency of Brand Colors.
+It's a huge time-saver for quickly finding official brand color palettes.
+Its reliability and ease of use are often cited as major assets.
+Some may mention a desire for more advanced integration with their usual design tools, but for speed and accuracy of information, it's a real Swiss Army knife that everyone agrees on.
+A must-have for daily monitoring and production.

 Can I easily change later?